joinpursuit/Pursuit-Core-iOS-Comprehensive-Technical-Assessment/README.md

 ## List Items Screen

 - Display a list of data from an API
+- Entering text in the search bar searches for and displays relevant data
 - Have a favorite button in each cell
 - Tapping the favorite button should fill the UI and make a call to favorite in the backend
 - Selecting a cell should segue to a detail View Controller that displays additional information